 Question: How does CloudCheckr process inventory, best practice checks, security, and utilization data?

 CloudCheckr updates the data during discovery–the daily background job that allows CloudCheckr to connect with AWS and get the latest AWS data.
 To manually kick this job off, click Notifications in the header bar, go a Reports Updated message, and click Update Now.

 Question: What can I do with the API?

 Although you can access the same data in our UI, accessing the data via the API or programmatically allows you and your admins to streamline and better manage your processes.
 For more information, review the API User Guide.

 Question: Why does CloudCheckr cost look different than AWS Cost Explorer?

 CloudCheckr is currently using the legacy AWS Detailed Billing Report (DBR) as a primary source of cost ingestion.
 The source for the AWS Cost Explorer data is the Cost and Usage Report (CUR).
 Moving forward, AWS will deprecate the DBR and at that point, CloudCheckr will only use the CUR.

 For more information, review the Transition from DBR to CUR topic.

 Question: Why do I have to configure the CUR?

-Since the CUR will be the primary source of cost data that CloudCheckr in the near future, you must configure the report in AWS and in CloudCheckr as soon as possible in order to make the smoothest transition.
+Since the CUR will be the primary source of cost data that CloudCheckr in the near future, you must configure the report in AWS and in CloudCheckr to ensure your transition is successful.